bgwest/project-hive/README.md

 - Run 'node src/app.js' to turn on the server

 #### Send requests from any locally connected computer

+### Usage
+- To create an account, send a POST request to the user route with a username, password, email, and access code
+- To arm the system, send a GET request to the arm route with a valid access code
+    - If the access code is valid the arming state will turn on for 30 seconds, after which it will enter the armed state and turn on the motion sensor
+- To disarm the system, send a GET request to the disarm route with a valid access code
+    - If the access code is valid all other states will be disabled, the motion sensor will turn off, and the disarmed state will activate

 ### Example requests